dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-6 Roofline.md

 [^2]: Empirical Roofline Tool - [https://bitbucket.org/berkeleylab/cs-roofline-toolkit/src/master/](https://bitbucket.org/berkeleylab/cs-roofline-toolkit/src/master/).
 [^3]: Intel Advisor - [https://software.intel.com/content/www/us/en/develop/tools/advisor.html](https://software.intel.com/content/www/us/en/develop/tools/advisor.html).
-[^7]: The Roofline performance model is not only applicable to floating-point calculations and can be also used for integer operations.
+[^7]: The Roofline performance model is not only applicable to floating-point calculations but can be also used for integer operations.
 However, the majority of HPC applications involve floating-point calculations, thus the Roofline model is mostly used with FLOPs.